 The Closing Thoughts

 My cat definitely DOES NOT belong to that category.
-She keeps waking us up by 5 am because it is beyond her wake up time and we are still sleeping.
+She keeps waking us up by 5 am because it is beyond her wake-up time, and we are still sleeping.
 And when we are just about to go to bed, again, it is her wakeup time!
 That is how a crepuscular animal lives, and if you are a cat lover, you need to learn to adapt to your cat.

 A few FAQs